LeastAuthority/magic-crystal/protocol.md

 - credentials and access information for a cloud service (e.g. backup);
 - ...

-The main idea is that the user doing the backup has lost acces to their computer (e.g. it fell into the ocean).
+The main idea is that the user doing the backup has lost access to their computer (e.g. it fell into the ocean).
-Now, given a new computer and a fresh instance of the application, they can contact some subset of the Custodians keeping Shards and restore access.
+Now, given a new computer and a fresh instance of the application, they can contact some subset of the Custodians keeping Shards and thereby restore access.
 Note that in the interests of simplicity we choose _not_ to encrypt the secret data, so a sufficiently-large subset of Custodians can conspire to restore access.
 This feature can be useful for example in estate planning.
 It also means there's no "passphrase" or so to remember for the user; they really do _just_ need to re-contact some number of the Custodians.